kevinmartintech/SQL-Server-Database-Development-Best-Practices/README.md

 # Overview
+A novella size of SQL Server database best practices, all for free.
 Use the table of contents icon to navigate to each section.

 # Naming Conventions